 Applying for the program

-Applications open in April for a July start:
+Applications open in mid-May for a mid-July start:

-- Candidates begin their placements from July 2017, pending consultation with Data61 and home agencies.
+- Candidates begin their placements from mid-July 2017, pending consultation with Data61 and home agencies.

 Placements will run for approximately three months.